mesopelagique/Mystax/README.md

 #### Repeating block

-Using a `Collection` of object you could repeat a section
+Using a `Collection` of object or an entity selection you could repeat a section

 For instance if a book have multiple authors:
 ```Handlebars